What is the FeastieBot?

 The FeastieBot starts with a list of webpage URLs for known food blogs and sites.
 When visiting each page, it finds links to other pages to crawl, and detects whether or not the page contains a recipe.
 If the page contains a recipe, it adds a link to the page to our search index along with a thumbnail image, title, and a set of recipe-specific keywords including the ingredients.
-The FeastieBot can detect recipes, ingredients, and other recipe-specific keywords without requiring any special formats or codes such as rich snippets or hRecipe.
+The FeastieBot detects recipes, ingredients, and other recipe-specific keywords using rich snippets.

 How your site appears in Feastie

 - The title of the webpage or recipe.

 - A thumbnail image.